aws-samples/aws-alexa-workshop/content/introduction/alexa-skill-model.zh.md

 ---
-title: "Alexa Skill Model"
+title: "Alexa Skill 模型"
 weight: 7
 chapter: false
 draft: false
 ---

 The first step in building a new skill is to decide what your skill will do.
 This determines how your skill integrates with the Alexa service and what you need to build.
-The Alexa Skills Kit supports building several different types of skills, such as Custom Interaction Model, Smart Home Skills(pre-built Model), Video Skills(pre-built Model), Music Skills(pre-build Model) etc.
+The Alexa Skills Kit supports building several different types of skills, such as Custom Interaction Model, Smart Home Skills (pre-built Model) , Video Skills (pre-built Model), Music Skills (pre-build Model) etc.

 In this lab, we will cover two type of most commonly used models, custom interation skill & smart home skills.

 ### Custom Interaction Skill

 {{% notice note %}}
-This session is original from
+This session is quoted from
 [Alexa Skill Models # Custom Interaction Model](https://developer.amazon.com/zh/docs/ask-overviews/understanding-the-different-types-of-skills.html#custom-interaction-model)
 {{% /notice %}}